DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 | Developer utility | A general-purpose code testing library used by software engineers.
 No SDG linkage; no public beneficiary. |
 | Internal automation tool | A workflow automation script for engineering teams.
 Provides productivity value but no societal or SDG-linked output. |

+> [!NOTE]
+> Solutions in this quadrant are typically screened out early in the review process.
+They may provide genuine technical value, but that value does not meet the threshold for a Digital Public Good.

 ---

 ### Quadrant 4 — Low Impact, High Breadth (✅ Eligible with justification)